michae1-g/notes1/History/README.md

-This folder contains materials for the Senior High history courses at NUS High.
+This folder contains materials for the History courses in Years 4–6 at NUS High.

 | Course code | Course title | Units |
 | :---- | :-------- | :----